Vasco10/COBOL/README.md

 # COBOL
 According to Simon Sobisch (gnu.org, 2017), GnuCOBOL covers substantially COBOL 85, 2002, 2014 standards and X/Open COBOL and supports many extensions from IBM COBOL, MicroFocus COBOL, ACUCOBOL-GT and others.

-Apart from a few keywords, the GNU-COBOL works well with older compilers.
+Apart from a few reserved words, the GNU-COBOL works well with older compilers.

-Be aware though, to have the highest compatibility you need to have all the keywords, paragraphs, ... in UPPERCASE.
+Be aware though, to have the highest compatibility you need to have all the reserved words, paragraphs, ... in UPPERCASE.

 # Installing COBOL on Ubuntu 20.04+
 ## COBOL IDE through VS Code